 Continually Monitor & Optimize Your GBP Listing

 “Businesses need to be aware that using a primary product or service keyword in the registered business name can be excellent for SEO and for clearly signaling to a potential customer what the business does.
 However, it can also be potentially limiting if a business expands in terms of their service provision, or if the name no longer adequately describes the type or breadth of products or services that they offer.” — Claire Carlile

 Since the benefit of using keywords in your GBP name appears to have been dialed down by Google, you should now put more effort into monitoring, optimizing and improving your GBP listing via alternative tried and tested strategies.

-From gaining reviews to building citations, you can find out more about how to do exactly that in our detailed guide here.
+From gaining reviews to building citations, you can find out more about how to monitor your Google Business Profile in our detailed guide.

 Focus On Your Primary Location